Analysis | What Led to the Downfall of Pakistan’s Prime Minister: QuickTake

 6. What’s at stake?

-To justify his move to circumvent the no-confidence vote, Khan has repeatedly blamed foreign interference from the U.S., which denies such activity.
-Khan, who has been critical of the U.S. while seeking better relations with Russia and China, has said he would continue to pursue an “independent” foreign policy.
-His opponents have vowed to improve ties with the U.S. and Europe.
+In his first remarks after taking power, the new prime minister, Shehbaz Sharif, (brother of Nawaz) pledged good ties with “all-weather friend” China while also seeking better ties with the U.S. and Europe.
+Khan had been critical of the U.S. while seeking better relations with Russia and China.
+Sharif also said he would hold a hearing on Khan’s claims of foreign interference and vowed to resign “if there is any iota of conspiracy.”
 Talks with the IMF over releasing funds from a loan needed to shore up Pakistan’s foreign reserves and tame Asia’s second-fastest inflation rate also hang in the balance.

 More stories like this are available on bloomberg.com